 1. Google Trends & Pinterest Trends

-The grandfather of all content creation tools, Google’s free trends tool shows you what’s trending today, as well as letting you research topics’ performance over time.
+The grandfather of all content creation tools, Google’s free trends tool shows you what’s trending today, as well as lets you research topics’ performance over time.
 Spot patterns, plan ahead, and make sure you’re not missing a trick in the ever-changing news cycle.

 This helps you stay on top of the game and react quickly with the right piece of content when a story breaks, otherwise known as newsjacking.